hemantku101/Java_Workspace/OOPS Concepts/src/basics/Answer.md

 contains several functions which are called and controlled from a main() function.
 This approach is called Procedure Oriented approach.

--On the other hand, languages like C++ and Java use classes and objects in their programs and are called Object Oriented Programming languages.
+- On the other hand, languages like C++ and Java use classes and objects in their programs and are called Object Oriented Programming languages.
 A class is a module which itself contains data and methods (functions) to achieve the task.
 The main task is divided into several modules, and these are represented as classes.
 Each class can perform some tasks